rebelsky/sams-assorted-musings-reflections/doug-cutchins-essay.md

 But you know what?
 The author links to the data.
 So let's [look at Grinnell's data](https://nces.ed.gov/collegenavigator/?q=Grinnell&s=all&id=153384).
 Grinnell had 6,414 total applicants, 3,009 of whom seemed to self identify as male, and 3,405 who seemed to self-identify as female [7].
-We admitted 24% of males and 25% of males.
+We admitted 24% of males and 25% of females.
 We yielded 28% of admitted males and 28% of admitted females.

 Sorry Doug; it doens't look like Grinnell has a different acceptance